Art Making

 Golden-copper statue depicting wrathful crowned bodhisattva crouching in dynamic pose, holding vajra in outstretched left hand

 Vajrapani; Efi (efü?) khalkha süme, Shiliin Gol League (formerly in Chakhar), Inner Mongolia; mid-18th century; gilt-copper alloy with lacquer and pigments, inset with gems; height 73 in.
-(185.4 cm); Stockholm Ethnographical Museum (Folkens Museum Ethnografiska); 1935.50.1714; photograph by John B. Taylor
+(185.4 cm); Stockholm Ethnographical Museum (Folkens Museum Etnografiska); 1935.50.1714; photograph by John B. Taylor

 Gilt open metalwork depicting serpent deity hooded by three snakes, her tail curling amidst acanthus scrolls